 Tokens should be validated before granting access to resources.
 There are two distinct cases where your client should perform such validation:

-- Your client is a resource server / API that receives authenticated requests from consumers (RFC 6749, Section 7)
+- Your client is a resource server or API that receives authenticated requests from consumers.

 In both cases, we have a set of self-contained JWTs (both ID Tokens and Access Tokens) that should be validated.
 Validation involves the following steps: